AI & Technology

 1. Dragon Professional v16

 Dragon has been the go-to local voice recognition software for Windows since the 1990s.
-Version 16 processes everything locally, needs no internet, and the accuracy on trained voice profiles is genuinely solid.
-It also supports voice macros, custom vocabulary, and deep Windows integration — things Whisper-based tools still can't match.
+Nevertheless, Version 16 processes everything locally, needs no internet, and accuracy on trained voice profiles is genuinely solid.
+It also supports voice macros, custom vocabulary, and deep Windows integration — things Whisper-based tools honestly still can't match.

-Pricing: ~$699 one-time
+Pricing: ~$699 Therefore, one-time

 Best for: Legal, medical, or enterprise users who need maximum accuracy and deep system integration